ManticoreGamesInc/platform-documentation/src/tutorials/audio_reference.md

 ## Overview

-In **Core™**, there is a massive, built-in library of high quality audio assets that were designed with the beginner and advanced creator in mind.
+In **Core**, there is a massive, built-in library of high quality audio assets that were designed with the beginner and advanced creator in mind.
 There are plenty of sound effects, background music tracks, and instruments encompass a wide variety of genres and moodsCoreRE audio assets come with powerful customizable properties that allow you to create a wide variety of soundscapes for your creations.

 When a player makes an action like jumping or running in Core, sound effects (like grunts or footsteps) play by default in the client.